 Chillicothe city streets will receive more than $1 million in improvements this year, the biggest streets budget in at least several years.

 The city's street improvements budget has been around $800,000 and $900,000 the last couple

-of years according to Street Superintendent Barry Arthur.
+of years.
 The increase is largely due to the use tax, which the city began collecting last year.
 Last year, the use tax generated $274,000; this year, the tax is expected to generate $306,000.